maxkimambo/remote-scrum-poker/README.md

 # remote-scrum-poker
-An AngularJS application to estimate user stories with remote teams
+An AngularJS application using Firebase and AgularFire to estimate user stories with remote teams.

 ## Features